Master of Music in Piano Pedagogy

 Step 2: Complete the JCA Graduate Music Supplement.
 The supplement will appear on your application status page after submitting your Application for Graduate Admission.
 The supplement is required in order for your application to be considered complete.

-Step 3: Submit Pre-Screening materials which includesa video demonstrating your teaching abilities should be emailed to music@butler.edu.
+Step 3: Submit Pre-Screening materials which includes a video demonstrating your teaching abilities should be submitted as a link on the JCA portion of your graduate application or emailed to JCAadmissions@butler.edu.
 The video should include footage of you teaching two different students for a total of 20 minutes in length.
-It is preferred that video recordings be submitted as a link to an online source such as YouTube, DropBox, GoogleDrive, etc. The email subject line of the email should include your full name plus the words “Piano Ped Pre-Screen”.
-The body of the email should include the age of each child in your video(s), the number of years of piano study for each child, and the number of years each child has studied with you.
+It is preferred that video recordings be submitted as a link to an online source such as YouTube, DropBox, GoogleDrive, etc. If emailed, the email subject line should include your full name plus the words “Piano Ped Pre-Screen”.
+Either the video or the email should include the age of each child in your video(s), the number of years of piano study for each child, and the number of years each child has studied with you.
+For pedagogy pre-screening questions, please contact Dr. Becky Baker at bbaker2@butler.edu.

 Step 4: Complete an interview and a performance audition with appropriate piano faculty.
 You will be contacted by the School of Music regarding the results of your pre-screening.
 If you pass the pre-screening, you will be invited to interview with the Piano Pedagogy faculty as well as complete a piano performance audition with the piano faculty.
-The piano performance audition will require you to perform from memory three important, contrasting works from different styles and periods (i.e. Baroque, Classical, Romantic, Contemporary).
-You will also be required to complete a sight-reading exercise.
-If you have questions or have not been contacted regarding the results of your pre-screening, please email music@butler.edu.
+Students will be asked to perform two solos from two different historical style periods (Baroque, Classical, Romantic, Impressionist, or 20th/21st Century).
+Memorization is required.
+Auditions will also include sight reading.
+If you have questions or have not been contacted regarding the results of your pre-screening, please email JCAadmissions@butler.edu.
 For audition repertoire questions, please contact Dr. Kate Boyd at kboyd@butler.edu.

 Total Credit Hours: 30 credit hours